damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 We are continuing to streamline project settings and navigation, which we first started in [8.16].
-We've combined the existing `Runners`, `Variables`, `Triggers`, and `CI/CD Pipelines` menu items into one simply called `CI/CD Pipelines`.
+We've combined the existing `Runners`, `Variables`, `Triggers`, and `CI/CD Pipelines` menu items into one item simply called `CI/CD Pipelines`.
 Navigating to `CI/CD Pipelines` will show you one page with all the settings that were previously spread across the 4 original pages.